yaph/logya/docs/installation.rst

     sudo python setup.py install

+I recommend to install Logya in a virtual environment, so you can have different sites that use different Logya versions.

 Recommended Packages
 --------------------

+The Logya site configuration and content headers are in YAML format.
+Since you are free to define arbitrary attributes and values in both cases, the resulting data structures can become quite complex and time-consuming to parse.

-The Logya site configuration and content headers are in yaml format.
-Logya tries to use PyYAML's CDumper and CLoader if they are available, so you can speed up document parsing by installing libyaml-dev.
-On Debian based Linux systems type:
+Logya tries to use PyYAML's CLoader and CDumper if they are available, so you can speed up document parsing by installing ``libyaml-dev`` before you install Logya or more precisely PyYAML.

+On Debian based Linux systems like Ubuntu type:

 ::

     sudo apt-get install libyaml-dev

+You may also need to install ``python-dev`` or if you are using Python 3 ``python3-dev``.

 If you have Logya sites with hundreds of content files, that use many header attributes and nested data structures as values, generating the sites will be noticeably faster.